-- 10. Sellers substantially benefit from employing false reference pricing schemes and experience increased sales because consumers use advertised reference prices to make purchase decisions.
-The information available to consumers can vary significantly amongst different types of products.1 Nonetheless, consumers frequently lack fundamental information about a product and as a result often rely on information from sellers to make purchase decisions, especially when a product's value or quality is otherwise difficult to discern.2 - 11.
-Consumers incorporate Defendant's deceptive advertised reference prices into decision processes for a few reasons.
-First, a product's "price is also used as an indicator of product quality."
-In other words, consumers view Defendant's deceptive advertised
+10. Sellers substantially benefit from employing false reference pricing schemes and experience increased sales because consumers use advertised reference prices to make purchase decisions.
+The information available to consumers can vary significantly amongst different types of products.1 Nonetheless, consumers frequently lack fundamental information about a product and as a result often rely on information from sellers to make purchase decisions, especially when a product's value or quality is otherwise difficult to discern.2

+11. Consumers incorporate Defendant's deceptive advertised reference prices into their decision processes for a few reasons.
+First, a product's "price is also used as an indicator of product quality."3 In other words, consumers view Defendant's deceptive

 1 Even within a product, consumers may have imperfect information on the individual attributes.
 Economists describe "search goods" as those whose attributes "can be ascertained in the search process prior to purchase" (e.g., style of a shirt), "experience goods" as those whose attributes "can be discovered only after purchase as the product is used" (e.g., longevity of a shirt), and "credence goods" as those whose attributes "cannot be evaluated in normal use" (e.g., whether the shirt's cotton was produced using organic farming methods).
 Darby, Michael R., and Edi Karni.
 "Free Competition and the Optimal Amount of Fraud."
 The Journal of Law and Economics 16 no. 1 (1973): 67-88, pp. 68-69.
 2 "Not only do consumers lack full information about the prices of goods, but their information is probably even poorer about the quality variation of products simply because the latter information is more difficult to obtain".
 Nelson, Phillip.
 "Information and Consumer Behavior."
 Journal of Political Economy 78, no. 2 (1970): 311-329, pp. 311-312.
 See also David Adam Friedman, Reconsidering Fictitious Pricing, 100 Minn.
 L. Rev. 921, 935 (2016).

 3 Grewal, Dhruv, and Larry D. Compeau.
 "Comparative price advertising: Informative or deceptive?"
 Journal of Public Policy & Marketing (1992): 52-62, p.
 54. Also see Thaler, Richard.
 "Mental Accounting and Consumer Choice."
 Marketing Science 4, no. 3 (1985): 199-214, p.
-212 ("The [reference price] will be more successful as a reference price the less reference prices as a proxy for product quality.
-Second, reference prices "appeal[] to consumers' desire for bargains or deals."
-Academic researchers note how consumers "sometimes expend more time and energy to get a discount than seems reasonable given the financial gain involved," and "often derive more satisfaction from finding a sale price than might be expected on the basis of the amount of money they actually save."
-Under this concept, coined "transaction utility" by Noble Prize-winning economist Richard Thaler, consumers place some value on the psychological experience of obtaining a product at a perceived bargain.
+212 ("The [reference price] will be more successful as a reference price the less often the good is purchased.
+The [reference price] is most likely to serve as a proxy for 27 28 advertised reference prices as a proxy for product quality.
+Second, reference prices "appeal[] to consumers' desire for bargains or deals."4 Academic researchers note how consumers "sometimes expend more time and energy to get a discount than seems reasonable given the financial gain involved," and "often derive more satisfaction from finding a sale price than might be expected on the basis of the amount of money they actually save."5 Under this concept, coined "transaction utility" by Noble Prize-winning economist Richard Thaler, consumers place some value on the psychological experience of obtaining a product at a perceived bargain.6

-12. Research in marketing and economics has long recognized that consumer demand can be influenced by "internal" and "external" reference prices.7 Internal reference prices are "prices stored in memory" (e.g., a consumer's price expectations adapted from past experience) while external reference prices are "provided by observed stimuli in the purchase environment" (e.g., a "suggested retail price," or other comparative sale price).8 Researchers report that consumer's internal reference prices adjust toward external reference prices when valuing a product.9 For products purchased infrequently, external often the good is purchased.
-The [reference price] is most likely to serve as a proxy for quality when the consumer has trouble determining quality in other ways (such as by inspection)").
+12. Research in marketing and economics has long recognized that consumer demand can be influenced by "internal" and "external" reference prices.7 Internal reference prices are "prices stored in memory" (e.g., a consumer's price expectations adapted from past experience) while external reference prices are "provided by observed stimuli in the purchase environment" (e.g., a "suggested retail price," or other comparative sale price).8 Researchers report that consumer's internal reference prices adjust toward external 14 reference prices when valuing a product.9 For products purchased infrequently, external